dbt-labs/docs.getdbt.com/website/blog/2023-12-20-partner-integration-guide.md

 [The dbt Cloud plan type](https://www.getdbt.com/pricing) will change what the user has access to.
 There are four different types of plans:

-- **Developer**: This is free and available to one user with a limited amount of successful models built.
-This plan cannot access the APIs, Webhooks, or Semantic Layer.
-Limited to 1 project.
+- **Developer** &mdash; This is free and available to one user with a limited amount of successful models built.
+This plan can't access the APIs, Webhooks, or Semantic Layer and is limited to just one project.
 - **Team:** This plan has access to the APIs, Webhooks, and Semantic Layer.
 You may have up to 8 users on the account and one dbt Cloud Project.
 This is limited to 15,000 successful models built.
 - **Enterprise** (Multi-tenant/Multi-cell): This plan has access to the APIs, Webhooks, and Semantic Layer.
 They may have more than one dbt Cloud Project based on how many dbt projects/domains they have using dbt.
 Majority of our enterprise customers are on multi-tenant dbt Cloud instances.
 - **Enterprise** (Single-tenant): This plan may have access to the APIs, Webhooks, and Semantic Layer.
 If you are working with a specific customer, let us know, and we can confirm if their instance has access.